mmagnus/rna-tools/README.md

                         used only with --get-rnapuzzle-ready --dont-report-missing-atoms
-                        used only with --get-rnapuzzle-ready --collapsed-view
+                        used only with --get-rnapuzzle-ready --backbone-only       used only with --get-rnapuzzle-ready, keep only backbone (= remove bases) --collapsed-view
   --cv                  alias to collapsed_view
   -v, --verbose         tell me more what you're doing, please!